nagydani/seedling/seed/README.md

 base.
 Seed starts in base ten, but this can be changed.
 Digits from zero to nine are denoted by 0 to 9, whereas digits from ten to thirty-five are denoted by A to Z.
-Bases greater than thirty-six are not supported.
+Bases greater than thirty-six or smaller than two are not supported.
 Using digits greater or equal to the current base is not allowed.

 Numeric literals place their *value* onto the data stack as a single cell.
 If the numeral value described by the